PlotSquared

 This section explains how to configure PlotSquared database access.

 PlotSquared allows the database types "MYSQL" and "SQLite".
-If you don't know the difference of both systems you find a short compare in this article.
+If you don't know the difference of both systems you find a short compare .

 You can convert to MySQL/SQLite at any time using the /plot database command.